 Skip to content

-Your students will read one‑to‑one with children aged 511 from one of our partner primary schools.
-Mentors deliver weekly 30‑minute sessions, reading stories and playing literacy‑based games with the same child over a sustained period.
+Your students will read one‑to‑one with a child aged 5 – 11 from one of our partner primary schools.
+Mentors deliver 30‑minute sessions once or twice weekly, reading stories and playing literacy‑based games with the same child over a sustained period.

-Schools can register their interest via our registration form and a member of the Bookmark team will be in touch.
+Interested in becoming a reading mentor partner school?
+Fill out the form below to register your interest, and a member of the Bookmark team will be in touch.

-Please note, to meet Duke of Edinburgh’s Award criteria, you’ll need to volunteer for at least one hour per week – two back‑to‑back 30‑minute sessions – for a minimum of three months (Bronze), six months (Silver) or 12 months (Gold).
+Please note, to meet Duke of Edinburgh’s Award criteria, students will need to volunteer for at least one hour per week – two back‑to‑back 30‑minute sessions – for a minimum of three months (Bronze), six months (Silver) or 12 months (Gold).

 As a reading mentor, 14 to 18-year-old volunteers will: